dipendrajoshi24/Attendance-System-Using-Face-Recognition/README.md

 Graphic Era Hill University

+---

 📜 License

-This project is developed for educational purposes and mini-project submission.
+This project is developed for educational purposes and mini-project submission only.